LutherCS/net-class-pub/src/projects/nameserver/description.md

 ## Approach

-* Look at a valid DNS response (eg. ping www.luther.edu and capture the traffic)
+- Look at a valid DNS response (e.g. ping any site and capture the traffic)

-* Analyze the structure of a message (see the links below for details) and replicate it
+- Analyze the structure of a message (see the links below for details) and replicate it

 ## Functions